DominikSpiljak/Imagealgebra/README.md

 ### Model and training

+I extraced features from images using `Extraction.ipynb`, saved them to `small_data_refined.npz` and trained the model using `Train.ipynb`.
+All models are saved to `models/` folder.

 Since the problem isn't too complex, I decided to use a popular Convolutional Neural Network called LeNet-5.

 It's relatively simple: